SebKuzminsky/hm2-rp2040/README.md

 The SPI controller in the RP2040 in slave mode tops out around 11 MHz (RP2040 Datasheet 2023-03-02, section 4.4.3.4), which is not great.

+The current RP2040 code is too slow to keep up with mesaflash at 1 MHz SPI freq.
+It's ok at 100 kHz.
+SPI itself runs fine up to 10 MHz, but the code that feeds the hm2 registers to the SPI transmit queue is too slow.
+Maybe SPI DMA would help?
+Certainly going from SPI to Ethernet will fix this particular timing problem.

 Sniff & decode SPI with pulseview/sigrok, though my ancient Saleae Logic tops out around 8 MHz, so not useful for the 20 MHz that mesaflash uses, or the 30+ MHz that hostmot2 likes to use.